 The Biker Bucket List: Scotland Part 2: The North Coast 500 and Highlands

-In the second and final part of his epic ride around some of the UK’s, no the world’s, greatest biking roads, Jock McJock takes us around the northern shores of his home country.
+In the second and final part of his epic ride around some of the UK’s if not the world’s greatest biking roads, Jock McJock takes us around the northern shores of his home country.

 After the previous day took in lochs aplenty and the legendary A87 to Skye, Jock heads along the famous North Coast 500 route for jaw-dropping passes and roads under coastal skies.

 If you missed Part 1, The West Coast, start here.

 Saturday comes early again, with another full Scottish breakfast, and plenty of coffee because this is another biggie.
 280 miles of fecking awesome.
 (I know, I can’t help it)

 After loading up the bike, squaring up the bill, it’s time to head up to the very north, where the plan is to stop short of hitting the North Sea and stay in Thurso at the comfortable and well placed Pennyland House B&B.

 But it’s not that easy, not that simple.
 We’re going to wear that jaw out again, this time perhaps even more than yesterday as we’re filling the day with Alpine-like passes, stretching sea views and oh so wonderfully mixed roads.

 From the Strathcarron Hotel there’s only one place you should head from here, along the superb A896 towards the Applecross Pass, which is one of the jewels in the Highlands crown.